helma-org/helma/README.md

 __TL;DR__

-- make sure you have Java 1.4 or higher as well as Apache Ant installed
+- Make sure you have Java 1.4 or higher installed
-- clone this repository
+- Clone this repository
-- build Helma with `ant jar`
+- Build Helma with `./gradlew`
-- invoke `start.sh`, resp. `start.bat`, depending on your platform
+- Invoke `start.sh`, resp. `start.bat`, depending on your platform
-- direct your web browser to http://localhost:8080
+- Direct your web browser to http://localhost:8080

 # Helma